 As you drive online sales, make sure you have sufficient and up-to-date information on the product or service, such as the price and delivery mode.
 Ensure that your website and social platforms make the purchase process seamless from the point of interest to purchase.

 In as much as Easter is a religious holiday, people usually associate it with spending time with family, going to church, gift giving and easter hunts.
 Depending on who your audience is, you may want to skew your messaging one way and not another.
 For example: having religion focused messaging will lock out non-Christian groups.

-Easter at home can still have its fun and playful qualities through interactive content.
-For example, you could host a virtual scavenger hunt using rich media like images and video.
+With social distancing and lockdowns still being our current reality, it doesn't need to change the spirit and essence of this holiday as much.
+Easter online can still have its fun and playful qualities through interactive content.
+For example, you could host a virtual scavenger hunt using rich media such as images, GIFs and video.
 You could also utilise features such as polls and quizzes to ask your audience questions regarding Easter.
 The key is to make your audience an active participant rather than a passive recipient of your content.

-The impact of the pandemic on businesses, families and friends cannot be dismissed.
-As we enter into the easter holiday season, you can demonstrate your social responsibility and the human face of your brand by giving back in the form of donations or discounted products and services.
+As we enter into the easter holiday season, you can demonstrate your social responsibility and the human face of your brand by giving back in the form of donations, or discounted products and services.

 Most importantly, have a clear understanding of your audiences and their preferences.
 Remember the Easter holiday means different things to people, it is not just about bunnies, chocolates and fun.
 For some, it is a significant religious celebration while for others its just another reason to shop.
 Think through your Easter strategy to ensure it is relevant to your audience in the current global climate.